columbia-digital-literacy/lessonslearned/how-to-identify-a-good-programmer.md

 Here're some tips that can give you some ideas when you need to find a good programmer:

 + Talk to your friends who are great developers and let them point you in the right direction.
 Ask them what technical questions to ask and what specific answers you need to look for.
 + Explore some venues where skilled developers spend their time.
-You will get a high chance to find talented programmers through tech conferences, universities, developer commmunities, blogs, and many developer events.
+You will get a high chance to find talented programmers through tech conferences, universities, developer commmunities, blogs, and many other developer events.
-+ Or, the laswt option could be making a contract with free-lancing developer through developer communities or websites.
++ Or, the last option could be making a contract with free-lancing developer through developer communities or websites.

 Belows are some of characteristics that you could look for when you identify a great developer:
 + Early adopter and fast adapter - someone who loves try things out